Marion Irvine: Early life and work career

 Irvine was born on October 19, 1929, in San Francisco, California.
 Her father, Walter Irvine, operated a grocery store.
-Irvine's mother, Mabel (Keane) Irine, was a homemaker.At St. Rose Academy, she became interested in becoming a nun; in 2007, Irvine said that she "fell in love with the life" at St. Rose.
+Irvine's mother, Mabel (Keane) Irine, was a homemaker.
+At St. Rose Academy, she became interested in becoming a nun; in 2007, Irvine said that she "fell in love with the life" at St. Rose.
 Under the name Sister Bonaventure, Irvine became a nun in the Dominican Order.
 At Dominican College, she received a biology degree; afterward she became a high school teacher.
 Irvine spent approximately 50 years as a teacher and school administrator in California, and worked for the Dominican Sisters in the role of supervisor of the organization's schools for six years.

 Running career

 Prior to the time that she started to run, Irvine did not regularly exercise.
 After a brief period in which she took up swimming, Irvine began jogging in 1978.
 She did so on the recommendation of a niece, who was concerned about Irvine's condition physically.
 Overweight and a heavy smoker, her first attempt to run was on Memorial Day in 1978.
-Unable to complete the planned two mile run and gasping for breath she decided to walk.
+Unable to complete the planned two-mile run and gasping for breath, she decided to walk.
 That evening, she pledged to do better the next day.
-Later, while on a religious retreat, Irvine was able to cover her planed distance of two miles in a session.
+Later, while on a religious retreat, Irvine was able to cover her planned distance of two miles in a session.
 Her initial strategy was to alternate between walking and running, depending on the availability of shade.
 Within four months of starting to run, she was posting times of seven minutes per mile in her two-mile runs, and soon she started entering five-kilometer and 10-kilometer races.
 Irvine's first race at a longer distance was a 15-kilometer run at a park; she posted the second-fastest time among the women who took part.
 In 1980, she joined her niece in running at the Avenue of the Giants Marathon, posting a time of 3:01.
 Irvine then started to regularly take part in marathons, at the rate of four per year.
 In addition, she hired a coach in 1982.
 In the previous year, Irvine had run in the Boston Marathon, winning the women's 50–59 age group in a time of 3:11.00.